david-walters/final-project-code-institute/README.md

 4. Commit the files using the `git commit -m "First commit"` command.

-5. Create a new repository in GitHub called 'Milestone-3-Code-Institute'.
+5. Create a new repository in GitHub called 'Final-Project-Code-Institute'.

 6. Copy the code with the origin that GitHub provides and paste into the terminal window: